dayton-outar/glif/algos/js/codility/euclidean/README.md

 }
 ```

 This algorithm is superior to the previous one for very large integers when it cannot be assumed that all the arithmetic operations used here can be done in a constant time.
 Due to the binary representation, operations are performed in linear time based on the length of the binary representation, even for very big integers.
-On the other hand, modulo applied in algorithm 10.2 has worse time complexity.
-It exceeds $O(log n · log\text{ }log\text{ }n)$, where $n = a + b$.
+On the other hand, modulo applied in algorithm 12.2 has worse time complexity.
+It exceeds $O(log\text{ }n · log\text{ }log\text{ }n)$, where $n = a + b$.

 Denote by $(a_i , b_i)$ pairs of values $a$ and $b$, for which the above algorithm performs $i$ steps.
 We have $a_i + 1 \geq a_i$ , $b_i + 1 \geq bi$, $b_1 = a_1 > 0$.
 In the ﬁrst three cases, $a_i + 1 · b_i + 1 \geq 2 · a_i · b_i$.
 In the fourth case, $a_i + 1 · b_i + 1 \geq 2 · a_i − 1 · b_i − 1$, because a diﬀerence of two odd numbers is an even number.
 By induction we get: